2006 Progressive Enterprises dispute: Political response

 The Alliance supported the locked out workers by donating $500 and encouraging members of the party to match that donation.
 It also criticised the Labour government for remaining silent during the dispute.
 The Workers Party produced and distributed a bulletin supporting the locked out workers, and encouraging the public to donate to the locked out worker fund.

-Socialist Worker raised $250 at a community picket of Foodtown Onehunga, and its activists in the Solidarity Union manned the picket line most days during the strike.
+Socialist Worker raised $250 at a community picket of Foodtown Onehunga, and its activists in the Solidarity Union walked the picket line most days during the strike.
 The Workers' Charter newspaper published extensive coverage in its pages, also helping to raise the need for workers to challenge the ERA's anti strike laws and deliver illegal solidarity strike action to support those locked out.

 Settlement

 Both sides of the dispute claimed victory when an agreement was reached between the company and the two unions representing its employees on 21 September.
 The majority of workers in Auckland and Palmerston North voted to accept the company's offer, however, the vote in Christchurch was close.
 The unions did not achieve one collective agreement for all three centres but NDU secretary Laila Harre said the terms were the same; "The most important thing for these workers was using their national bargaining power to deliver equal pay for equal work and they've done a stunning job of that," The agreement allowed for a 4.5% pay rise and pay parity between the four distribution centres by the end of 2008.
 Different sites' shift and roster systems were preserved but the system of allowances was streamlined to comprise a single base rate.
 The company also made available interest free loans of up to $1,000 to union members affected by the lock-out.